UPDATED: 11:00 p.m. ET, Dec. 6, 2022

-The U.S. Senate is such an exclusive group that in the entire 233 years that it has existed, all but four Black Senators were elected and just two of that already small number have been women.
+So exclusive, in fact, that in the entire 233 years that the U.S. Senate has existed, all but four Black Senators were elected and just two of that already small number have been women.
 Currently, there are three Black Senators: Warnock, Democrat Cory Booker of New Jersey and Republican Tim Scott of South Carolina.

 Hopes were raised last year when California Gov. Gavin Newsom had the chance to fill Harris’ Senate seat with another Black woman.
 Instead, the 2021 Congress opened without a Black woman Senator for the first time in four years.

 To be sure, the ensuing debate following Newsom’s decision had everything to do with the absence of a Black woman in the U.S. Senate and nothing to do with the fact that then-Senate-designate and California Secretary of State Alex Padilla became the first Latino to represent California in the U.S. Senate.
 It did, however, have to do with the representation of Black people in the U.S. Senate, something that has historically been all but a novelty.

 Only in recent years has the election of Black candidates to the U.S. Senate picked up steam.